GoogleChrome/web.dev/src/site/content/en/learn/css/media-queries/index.md

 For more understanding of the media queries that can be used in this way, check out the [“Evaluating Media Features in a Boolean context” section of the latest specification for Media queries](https://www.w3.org/TR/mediaqueries-5/#mq-boolean-context) when this article was published.
 {% endAside %}

-#### Associating a particular media type with a media feature together using the logical operator keyword `and`.
+#### Associating a particular media type with a media feature together using the logical operator keyword `and`

 When you need to conditionally apply styles with a particular media type and a media feature in mind simulataneously represented as one media query, a media type and media feature must be paired with one another using the `and` logic operator keyword: